How to Hire Node.js Developers: Skills, Salaries, and Interview Questions

 For experienced employers, an hour-long talk may be enough to form a view of the person.
 However, if you don’t have a chance to talk to the candidate personally, feel free to use the list of soft skills interview questions attached in the PDF file.

-When it comes to web development services, there are three popular hiring options on the IT market.
+When it comes to custom web app development, there are three popular hiring options on the IT market.
 To hire the best specialists you should rather prepare a list of your requirements and find out what option matches it most.

 So, do freelancers with a decent knowledge of Node.js and hourly rate you can afford are the best?
 Are you considering in-house employees?
 Or, maybe, interested in outsourcing software developers?
 Let’s review all three in details to find out.